SergeyMOV/Employee-Management-App/README.md

 # Description

-This Program aims to simplify the management of employee data in the company: With its help, you can control the number of employees, their salaries, remove employees or add new employees.
+This program is designed to streamline the management of employee data within the company.
+It allows for the control of employee numbers, the management of salary information, and the addition or removal of employees.
+The intuitive interface and comprehensive features contribute to reducing administrative overhead and increasing efficiency in handling employee information.

 ## Available Scripts